AndreFavotto/heidenhain-nd780-epics-ioc/README.md

 ## Run graphical interface

-To run the IOC's interface, pydm and it's dependancies must be installed running:
+To run the IOC's interface, the easiest way is using the Anaconda system, which can be found in:  https://www.anaconda.com/download/.

-`pip install pydm`
+After installing Anaconda, create a new environment for PyDM and it's dependancies:

+`conda create -n pydm-environment python=3.8 "pyqt >=5,<5.15" pip numpy scipy six psutil pyqtgraph pydm -c conda-forge`

+And then activate it:

+`source activate pydm-environment`

 Then, one can run:

 `pydm -m 'P=<PREFIX1>, R=<PREFIX2>' nd780.ui`